extractus/article-extractor/README.md

   descriptionLengthThreshold: 40, // min num of chars required for description
   descriptionTruncateLen: 156, // max num of chars generated for description
-  contentLengthThreshold: 200 // content must have at least 200 chars }
+  contentLengthThreshold: 200 // content must have at least 200 chars
+  htmlCrush: { // see html-crush api options for more information
+    removeHTMLComments: 2,
+    removeLineBreaks: true
+  }
+}
 ```